cesarenaldi/iniettore/migrating.md

 }))
 ```

-Use the _singleton_ binding if you need only one instance to exist regardless of how many other
+Use the _singleton_ binding if you need only one instance to exist regardless of how many times it's requested.

 ```typescript
 import { container, singleton } from 'iniettore'